abraunegg/onedrive/docs/usage.md

 If you explicitly want to use HTTP/1.1, you can do so by using the `--force-http-11` flag or setting the configuration option `force_http_11 = "true"`.
 This will compel the application to exclusively use HTTP/1.1.
 Otherwise, all client operations will align with the curl default settings for your distribution.

 > [!IMPORTANT]
-> There are significant HTTP/2 bugs in all curl versions < 8.8.x that can lead to HTTP2 errors such as `Error in the HTTP2 framing layer on handle` or `Stream error in the HTTP/2 framing layer on handle`
+> There are significant HTTP/2 bugs in all curl versions < 8.8.x that can lead to HTTP/2 errors such as `Error in the HTTP2 framing layer on handle` or `Stream error in the HTTP/2 framing layer on handle`
 >
 > The only options to resolve this are the following:
 > 1. Upgrade your curl version to the latest available, or get your distribution to provide a more modern version of curl.
 Refer to [curl releases](https://curl.se/docs/releases.html) for curl version information.
 > 2. Configure the client to only use HTTP/1.1 via the config option `--force-http-11` flag or setting the configuration option `force_http_11 = "true"`

+> [!IMPORTANT]
+> It has been evidenced that curl has an internal DNS resolution bug that at random times skip using IPv4 for DNS resolution and only uses IPv6 DNS resolution when the host system is configured to use IPv4 and IPv6 addressing.
+>
+> If your system does not have an IPv6 DNS resolver, and/or does not have a valid IPv6 network path to Microsoft OneDrive, you may encounter this error: `A libcurl timeout has been triggered - data transfer too slow, no DNS resolution response, no server response`
+>
+> The only options to resolve this are the following:
+> 1. Implement and/or ensure that IPv6 DNS resolution is possible on your system; allow IPv6 network connectivity between your system and Microsoft OneDrive
+> 2. Configure the client to only use IPv4 DNS resolution via setting the configuration option `ip_protocol_version = "1"`

 ## First Steps
 ### Authorise the Application with Your Microsoft OneDrive Account